art3mvp/NewsClient/README.md

 ### Profile Screen
 - Displays the user's profile with cover photo, profile picture, and recent photos uploaded to VK.
-- All information is retrieved via API requests.

 ## Technical Details